“Everyone thinks they can create new products, but in actual fact few people do,” my first manager wisely informed me about new product development.

 Example Of How To Do Ideation

 You’ll want to choose the participants in any ideation session with care, and ideally develop a solid idea management process.
+One of the features of product development software is that it can help guide this process.

 Nothing dampens the mood more than a naysayer.
 Select individuals who are zany, creative, and open-minded.
 One of my best product managers would schedule a day and provide a brief summarizing the customer, market, and problem but no solution.